-Educational Loans
+Loans

-An educational loan is a serious financial obligation and must be repaid.
-You should carefully consider the repayment obligation before you accept educational loans.
-Loans can be an invaluable resource for many students and their families in financing a college education.
-Students can postpone paying a portion of their educational costs until they complete their education or leave school.
-The repayment period on most loans can extend up to 10 years after graduation or leaving school.
+Loans are a valuable resource for many students and their families in financing a college education.
+Loans allow students to postpone paying a portion of their education costs until they complete their education or leave school.
+Loan repayment generally extends up to 10 years after students graduate or leave school.